peteroupc/peteroupc.github.io/graphics.md

 7. Image files used by the game should not store "pre-pixelated" textures.
 A "pre-pixelated" image occurs when an image is enlarged in advance with point filtering (also called nearest-neighbor filtering), with the result that some or all of the resulting image's rows and columns are repeated.
 8. For 3-D graphics, Z buffering (depth buffering), flat shading, Gouraud shading, per-vertex specular highlighting, per-vertex depth-based fog, line drawing, two-texture blending, MIP mapping, source alpha blending, and destination alpha blending are supported.[^6]  Bilinear filtering and edge antialiasing (smoothing)[^7] are optional.
 9. 3-D primitives should undergo perspective correction, but this is optional.[^8]
-10. The 3-D graphics buffer's resolution is the same as the "screen resolution".

 > **Example:** For a "screen resolution" (see later) of 640 &times; 480 pixels, no more than 12,800 primitives (640 &times; 480 / 24) and 38,400 vertices can be shown at a time, and the maximum texture size is 256 &times; 256 pixels.
 For 320 &times; 240 pixels, the maximums are 3200 primitives, 9600 vertices, and textures of 256 &times; 256 pixels.
 For 320 &times; 200 pixels, the maximums are 2666 primitives, 8000 vertices, and textures of 256 &times; 256 pixels.